OpenNMT/OpenNMT-py/docs/source/main.md

 python setup.py install
 ```

-*(Optionnal)* some advanced features (e.g. working audio, image or pretrained models) requires extra packages, you can install it with:
+*(Optional)* some advanced features (e.g. working pretrained models or specific transforms) requires extra packages, you can install it with:
 ```bash
 pip install -r requirements.opt.txt
 ```

 And you are ready to go!

 Take a look at the [quickstart](quickstart) to familiarize yourself with the main training workflow.

-Alternatively you can use Docker to install with `nvidia-docker`.
-The main Dockerfile is included
-in the root directory.

 ## Citation

-When using OpenNMT for research please cite our
+When using OpenNMT-py for research please cite our
 [OpenNMT technical report](https://doi.org/10.18653/v1/P17-4012)

 ```